solsteace/solsteace/README.md

 # Hello hello!

 You can call me Allen!
 Here you could find my <strike> practice-ground-disguised-as</strike> projects.
-Not the most wowzers ones out there, but hope it could provide you could some neat insights :]
+Not the most wowzers ones out there, but hope it could provide you some neat insights :]

 > And oh, about the image beside... [^Disclaimer]